BirdieLogic Guide

 8 · Tournaments

-Organize multi-match competitions with fixtures and standings.
+Organize multi-match competitions with fixtures, standings, and a live spectator link for fans.

 Creating a tournament